 - Less coding is required to write this kernel as compared to the microkernel.

-- It is one single piece of software and thereby both source and compiled code is smaller.
+- It is one single piece of software and thereby both source and compiled code are smaller.

-- Monolithic Kernel consists of the core functions of the operating system and device drivers and capable of loading modules at runtime.
+- It consists of the core functions of the operating system and device drivers and is capable of loading modules at runtime.

 - Also loading the modules dynamically helps to keep the amount of code running in the kernel to a minimum.

 This OS has a very confined scope as it was only capable of performing smaller tasks.
-Also, there are certain limitations of Monolithic kernel OS that you should be well aware of while making a decision on the OS.
+Also, there are certain limitations that you should be well aware of while making a decision on the OS.

 - This kernel is hard to extend.

 - If any service crashes the whole system can get crashed in a monolithic kernel.
-This is the major drawback of Monolithic kernel.
+This is the major drawback of.

 - Coding in kernel space is hard as you can not make use of common libraries and debug is also hard.